akidmahmud/QA-internship/README.md

-# Trello Selenium Automation Script – Deepchain Labs QA Internship
+# Trello Selenium Automation Script – QA Internship

 This repository contains a basic Selenium automation script written in **JavaScript** to test core user functionalities of the **Trello** platform.
 It is part of the submission for **Round 1: Technical Test** of the Deepchain Labs QA Internship.